Call for Artists: The JJC Artist in Residence at MICA

 - Current Resume: Not to exceed three (3) pages.

-- PDF Portfolio: Up to ten (10) relevant artworks into a single PDF: for each, include title, one (1) image of the completed work, creation date, complete materials, scale, duration (as applicable).
+- PDF Portfolio: Up to ten (10) relevant artworks into a single PDF.
+For each, include title, one (1) image of the completed work, creation date, complete materials, scale, duration (as applicable).
 A brief statement up to 200 words per artwork and one (1) additional image of each artwork’s installation may be incorporated.

 Qualifications